 This study on PubMed titled “Effect of vitamin K2 supplementation” shows that vitamin K2 actually reduces vascular calcification.

 The fermentation of the soybeans along with the high fiber in the beans adds both prebiotics and probiotics to your stomach microbiota.
 Natto has a huge health benefit of improving digestion and preventing Keto Constipation.
 One of the biggest disadvantages of the keto diet is less frequent bowel movements and occasionally eating Natto can prevent that.

 Fermentation removes the anti-nutrients from the soybeans

 Soybeans contain anti-nutrients and according to Wikipedia, anti-nutrients are compounds that interfere with the absorption of nutrients.

-Phytic acid and Lectins are the two predominate anti-nutrients in soybeans.
+Phytic acid and Lectins are the two predominant anti-nutrients in soybeans.
 Lectins interfere with the absorption of nutrients in the small intestine.
 Phytic acid makes phosphorus and zinc less available.

 The National Institute of Health published a study titled “Role of Fermentation in Improving Nutritional Quality of Soybean Meal.“